 Upper Kali Gandaki Rafting

-The Kali Gandaki passes through narrow gorges, alongside tumbling waterfalls and jungle, traditional Magar and Chhetri villages, whose inhabitants often venture down to the riverside to meet the rafters with traditional ‘Namaste!’.
+The Kali Gandaki passes through narrow gorges, alongside tumbling waterfalls and jungle.
+Local people from Magar and Chhetri villages often get close to the riverside to meet the rafters.
+They greet you on their way with a greeting of “Namaste!”.
 There are superb opportunities to see the Annapurna Mountain range and a variety of wildlife and temples on River banks.

-The tumbling waterfalls and grate challenging rapids attract the many whitewater seekers to encounter once upon a time for their rafting experience.
-This holy river is ideal for medium length wildness expedition and a reward for bird watching and wildlife.
+The tumbling waterfalls and grate challenging rapids attract the many whitewater seekers.
+Once upon a time in your life, get a rafting experience.
+This holy river is ideal for medium-length wilderness expeditions and is a reward for bird watching and wildlife.

 Tamur River rafting